 - Pour batter onto heated griddle or pan.
 Cook until bubbles form on raw side.
 Flip and continue to cook until steam stops rising from pancake.
 Approximately two to three minutes per side.

-- To keep this low carb, serve with butter.
+- To keep this low carb, serve with butter and/or sugar-free maple syrup.